 The city widely embraced #UberKittens, and for good reason: in addition to stress reduction, the initiative also helped to benefit local animal shelters.

-The program, described by Uber as a “pawsome experience” took place on North America’s “National Cat Day” and lasted between 11am and 3pm.
-Some of the kittens included in the “lineup” include:
+The program, described by Uber as a “pawsome experience” took place on North America’s “National Cat Day” and lasted between 11 am and 3 pm.
+Some of the kittens in the “lineup” included:

 - Marley and Joe (brothers)

 - Dali and Galla

 A government office in New Mexico, for example, runs a “cat library” designed to allow employees to keep a borrowed cat at their desk for the day.
 In addition, pet insurer PetPlan holds a regular “Bring Your Cat to Work Day”.

 One HR manager who organised kittens for her office spoke to HRD about the experience.

 “People really loved it – you could feel the mood in the room just lift,” she said.